mathspp/mathspp/pages/04.about/github/_contributions/features.en.md

       header: abrudz/aplcart
       text: Updated, fixed and created new content for APL Cart, the go-to place to find APL idioms and snippets
       url: https://github.com/abrudz/aplcart
+title: Contributions
 ---

 # Contributions <i class="fas fa-hands-helping"></i>

 The projects I will showcase here are projects for which I have contributed.

 I will try to order them by decreasing order of relevance of my contributions.
-My least relevant contributions include small bug fixes and catching typos.